 Of course, just because you can replace some tools or use cases with Notion doesn’t mean you want to replace every single tool in your stack.

 To tackle that barrier head-on, Notion lists a few of the many tools they play nice with, showing how they can fit into the workflows you’re already comfortable with:

 Use Slack often?
 Notion works well with Slack.

 Don’t want to ditch the Google Suite entirely?
 You don’t have to.
-Notion works with Sheets, Docs and Drive.
+Notion and Notion integrations work with Sheets, Docs and Drive.

 “But wait—don’t they call out Google Docs on this same homepage?”

 Yes they do, but not every Notion user is planning to completely abandon Google Docs—and they’re making it clear that you don’t have to.

 Building a 46,000+ member Subreddit around their product

 Notion’s Reddit community is huge.